 For example, If you are short-selling Ethereum with a 20x leverage, then you will be able to double your investment if the price of Ethereum falls 5%.
 However, if the asset price goes up by 5%, you will lose your entire investment.

-Important Terms Related to Margin Trading
+Important Terms Related to Margin Trading for Beginners

 There are a lot of terms and jargon that you will come across while doing margin trading, so it is vital that you get familiar with them beforehand.
-Some of the terms you need to learn about includes:
+Some of the terms you need to learn about include:

 Margin refers to the total amount that the trader has to put up for the trade.
 How much money you can borrow depends entirely on the margin you are adding.